alvaroeh/alvaroeh.github.io/_posts/2019-02-19-Price-transmission-wheat-flour-bread-value-chain-in-Chile.md

   - agrifood value chains

 ---
-> This study is part of a series of working papers that analyze relevant agrifood value chains in Chile using time series analysis and cointegration methods.
+> This study is part of a series of working papers that assess relevant agrifood value chains in Chile using time series analysis and cointegration methods.
 >
-> The objective of the paper is to analyze the behavior of the price of wholesale wheat flour, in order to understand its relationship with the related market for its main input: baker's wheat; and the recent changes observed in the link between the prices of both products.
+> The objective of the paper is to analyze the behavior of the price of wholesale wheat flour, in order to understand its relationship with the related market for its main input: wheat *triticum aestivum*; and the recent changes observed in the link between the prices of both products.
 >
 > Production and sale of wheat flour is part of the wheat-flour-bread supply value chain; where flour is an input for the bakery industry and wheat is the main input from which flour for baking is extracted.
 According to what is analyzed in this paper, and from a historical perspective, there has always been a close relationship between the price of wheat flour and the price of its main input, basically because wheat has represented over three quarters of the flour production cost and both products face markets open to foreign trade.
 >